about us

 each other

-The Community House, a 3-acre community center, was originally built in 1911 and expanded several times since then.
-Architect Arthur Coffin designed the building primarily in the Tudor Revival style, although his design also incorporates elements of the Prairie School genre.
+The Community House, a 3-acre community center, was founded in 1911 as an outreach project of the Winnetka Congregational Church.
+With the land donated by Mr. & Mrs. Douglas Smith, architect Arthur Coffin designed the building primarily in the Tudor Revival style, although his design also incorporates elements of the Prairie School genre.
+The Community House building was placed on the National Register of Historic Places in 2007.